CoitThomas/analytics_challenge/README.md

     iex(3)> AnalyticsChallenge.Query.row_count()

 Assuming they all made it, let's move on to the **Writer** process.
-There are two options for queries and the subsequent file they produce:
+There are two options for queries and the subsequent files they produce:
 1. `top_ten_for_all_at_hour/1` - this will fetch the top ten most popular Wikipedia pages for the desired hour for *all* languages in the database
 2. `top_ten_for_subset_at_hour/2` - this will fetch the top ten most popular Wikipedia pages for a subset of chosen languages.
 You'll need to know the corresponding ISO 639-1, ISO 639-2, or ISO 639-3 language codes first.